How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: UAP attacks on BC algorithms

 We formulate the universal perturbation search as the following maximization problem:

-where $\pi_\theta$ is the behavior cloning, $s$ are image observations, $a$ are ground-truth actions, and $\mathcal{L}$ is the loss computed according to choice of underlying behavior cloning.
-This approach is particularly relevant for real-world scenarios where computing per-input perturbations may not be feasible, and the same attack vector needs to work across multiple observations.
+where $\pi_\theta$ denotes the pretrained behavior cloning policy, $s$ refers to the image observation, $a$ is the ground-truth actions, and $\mathcal{L}$ represents the loss computed according to choice of underlying behavior cloning.
+This approach is particularly relevant for real-world scenarios where computing per-input perturbations may not be feasible, and the same attack vector needs to remain effective across a wide range of observations.

 Algorithm \ref{alg:uap} presents a unified UAP attack framework that applies to all BC models considered in this paper.
-Given a dataset $\mathcal{D}(s,a)$ of state–action pairs, a perturbation budget $\epsilon$, step size $\alpha$, and epochs $E$, we optimize a single universal perturbation $\delta$ that maximizes the policy-specific training loss.
-At each epoch, perturbed states $\tilde{s}=\mathrm{clip}(s+\delta,0,1)$ are passed through $\pi_\theta$, gradients of the relevant loss function are accumulated, and $\delta$ is updated under the $\ell_\infty$ constraint $|\delta|_\infty\leq \epsilon$.
+Given a dataset $\mathcal{D}$ of state–action pairs, a perturbation budget $\epsilon$, step size $\alpha$, and epochs $E$, we optimize a single universal perturbation $\delta$ that maximizes the policy-specific training loss.
+At each epoch, perturbed states $\tilde{s}=\mathrm{clip}(s+\delta,0,1)$ are passed through $\pi_\theta$, gradients of the relevant loss function are accumulated, and $\delta$ is updated under the $L_\infty$ constraint $|\delta|_\infty\leq \epsilon$.

+We evaluate adversarial attacks across five popular BC algorithms.
+We first briefly define each algorithm and then show how Algorithm 1 is instantiated to generate a universal adversarial perturbation attack based on the respective algorithm.
+Perturbations are limited to the visual observation space and no direct action manipulation is allowed.
+Perturbations must remain within an $L_\infty$ norm ball of radius $\epsilon$ to maintain imperceptibility.
+The attacker can compute gradients through the entire policy network.
+While the input to the BC policy includes both low-dimensional proprioceptive signals and high-dimensional visual observations, we perturb only the vision component of the hybrid state following prior works ~\cite{Chen2024DiffusionPA,hall2020studying,boloor2019simple}, which demonstrate the effectiveness of adversarial perturbations on visual inputs in behavior cloning settings.

+\paragraph{\textbf{Vanilla Behavior Cloning (Vanilla BC)}} Vanilla BC learns a policy via standard supervised learning~\cite{bain1995framework,torabi2018behavioral}.
+Given a dataset of expert demonstrations it directly maps states to actions using a neural network, $\pi_\theta$ trained to minimize the mean squared error (MSE) for continuous actions:

 For Vanilla BC, the adversarial attacks aim to maximize the mean squared error (MSE) loss (Equation~\eqref{eq:bc_loss}) between the predicted and expert actions by introducing small perturbations to the input states.
-In LSTM-GMM, the attacks target the temporal dependencies modeled by the LSTM and the multimodal action distributions captured by the Gaussian Mixture Model (GMM), aiming to disrupt the likelihood maximization over the GMM outputs (Equation~\eqref{eq:lstm-gmm-loss}).